The Most Important Invention the Year You Were Born

 1974: Post-it Notes

 It’s hard staying organized with so much to do, which is why we are truly appreciative of one Spencer Silver, the man responsible for the invention of the Post-it Note in 1975.
 Silver worked as a chemist for 3M and was inspired to create the movable adhesive note after a colleague was on the hunt for a bookmark that could stick to paper.
 “It was always a self-advertising product because customers would put the notes on documents they sent to others, arousing the recipient’s curiosity,” says Art Fry, the very coworker who got Silver thinking, on 3M’s website.
 “They would look at it, peel it off and play with it, and then go out and buy a pad for themselves.”
-Check out these 10 creative ways you’ve never thought to use a sticky note.

 We wouldn’t have the Internet as we know it today without the invention of the Ethernet, which was born in 1975.
 The technology allows the devices attached to local wired networks to communicate with one another through a LAN (Local Area Network) network.
 Robert Metcalfe, who worked for Xerox at the time, and his assistant David Boggs are considered the inventors of the system.
 Metcalfe was inducted into the National Inventors Hall of Fame in 2007.
 The hall of fame asserts that more than a quarter-billion Ethernet switch ports are shipped around the globe each year.